• Skip to main content

 Abstraction by Isolation, or Elimination

-When looking at an object, you may recognize the possibility of an abstract photograph because some sections of it may present strong lines, texture, color, shape, or form, detached from the object itself.
-Either while you take the photograph by careful framing, or in post-processing by careful cropping you may isolate the part that is of interest to you.
+When looking at an object, you may recognize the possibility of an abstract photograph because some sections of the object may present strong lines, texture, color, shape, or form, detached from the object itself.
+Either while you take the photograph by careful framing, or in post-processing by careful cropping you may isolate the part that interests you.

 The photograph on the left is one such abstraction where the main object, whatever that may be, is left behind leaving me with two strong lines with sharp edges, and interesting surface texture and sheen.
 It is no longer a photograph “of something” but an object in and of itself, separated from the object, fully reliant on its content of lines, shapes, patterns, texture, color, rhythm, and structure.